pybandit/pybandit/doc/development/maintaining.rst

 5. **Is this a clearly defined feature request?**

-   Generally, pybandit prefers to discuss and design new features in issues, before a pull request is made.
+   Generally, PyBandit prefers to discuss and design new features in issues, before a pull request is made.
 Encourage the submitter to include a proposed API for the new feature.
 Having them write a full docstring is a good way to pin down specifics.

-   Tag new feature requests with "Needs Discussion", as we'll need a discussion from several pybandit maintainers before deciding whether the proposal is in scope for pybandit.
+   Tag new feature requests with "Needs Discussion", as we'll need a discussion from several PyBandit maintainers before deciding whether the proposal is in scope for PyBandit.

 6. **Is this a usage question?**

-   We prefer that usage questions are asked on StackOverflow with the pybandit tag. https://stackoverflow.com/questions/tagged/pybandit
+   We prefer that usage questions are asked on StackOverflow with the PyBandit tag. https://stackoverflow.com/questions/tagged/pybandit

    If it's easy to answer, feel free to link to the relevant documentation section,